ayushatulya/Shortlyapp/README.md

 # Shortlyapp
-this is link shortning web app design this web app is created by using REACT and SCSS
+this is link shortning web app design, this web app is created by using REACT and SCSS.